 Let me take a minute to talk about the Monzo app

 I’ve wanted to talk about it since we got back and I never have, so it’s been a long time coming!
 I was completely sceptical and a bit scared to use the app.
-I remember uploading the initial mandatory £100, and using that as a trial run before putting any more on there.
-I had heard of Aaron’s friends using it but I didn’t really trust their word; I mean, money is a big thing!
+Before using it properly, I uploaded the mandatory £100, and used that as a trial run before putting any more on there.
+I had heard of Aaron’s friends using it but I didn’t really trust their word; Money is a big thing!
 Especially abroad!

 Pack All Your Troubles… I’ll stop now.

 Getting my suitcase for America was a moment I’ll probably never forget for as long as I live.
 From what I recall, our flight was on a Monday, and we got our cases on… yep… you guessed it!
 Saturday!
 With our flight being a 7am number, it was quite a bit of a restriction in the old clockity clock area, if you get what I mean.
 So… back to the point!
 Picture this: The Saturday; just over a day before we’re due to set off, and I go to T K Maxx, the cases are on buy one get one half price, so me and my mum buy a leopard print one and a bright blue one.
 I’m so excited!
 I’ve not had a case this big in YEARS!
 And we get to the till… The conversation goes somewhat like this:

 Me: “There’s nothing like buying your suitcase just over 24 hours before you’re due to set off to the airport”

 Cashier Lady: “Oh really?… Where are you going?”